vardaasen/markravinet.github.io/exercise_1_reference.md

 ### 5. Estimating population genomic statistics

 Now we are finally at the stage that many of you will want to reach with your own organisms - performing population genomic analyses.
-Here we will carry out a simple analysis - estimating  genome-wide _F_~ST~ from our RAD_seq data.
+Here we will carry out a simple analysis - estimating  genome-wide _F_<sub>ST</sub> from our RAD_seq data.

 #### Getting sample lists